ErickMM98/scidata-deeplearning/README.md

-# scidata-deeplearning
+# SciData: Deep Learning with Python.

-My own notes of the DeepLearning's course
+My own notes of the DeepLearning's course.

+c: